arfc/saltproc/scripts/README.md

 #### `process_endfb71_to_openmc.bash`
-Processes the endfb71 library created by the previous script into OpenMC's HDF5 format for cross section data on a UNIX-like machine.
+Processes the endfb71 library created by the previous script into OpenMC's HDF5 format for cross section data on a UNIX-like machine as well as a depletion chain utilizing Serpent2's default branching ratios.
+Branching ratios are obtained from [this](https://github.com/openmc-dev/data/blob/master/depletion/branching_ratios_pwr.json) file.

 *You must have installed OpenMC on your machine and have openmc repo on your machine in order for this script to work*